-Hawaii offers two seasons, although not much distinguishes them.
-Summer runs from May to September and the rest of the year falls into winter.
-The state is characterised by year-round mild temperatures, with summer highs of about 30C and winter conditions falling to 24C during the day and about 20C at night.
+Hawaii offers two seasons although not much distinguishes them.
+Summer runs from May to September and the rest of the year falls into ‘Winter.’
+The state is characterized by year-round mild temperatures, with Summer highs of about 30C and Winter conditions falling to 24C during the day and about 20C at night.

-It rains somewhere in the Hawaiian islands every day – the city of Hilo is the wettest in the US with up to 200 inches of rainfall every year.
-Hurricanes are very rare but tropical storms are more common.
+It rains somewhere in the Hawaiian Islands every day – the city of Hilo is the wettest in the US with up to 200 inches of rainfall every year.
+Hurricanes are very rare and tropical storms are more common in the Spring months.